Epic CEO calls out Apple for promoting its services in iPhone settings

-San Francisco, Oct 8 (IANS) Epic Games CEO Tim Sweeney has called out the iPhone maker Apple for giving itself access to an advertising slot its competitors do not have -- the iPhone's Settings screen.
+San Francisco: Epic Games CEO Tim Sweeney has called out the iPhone maker Apple for giving itself access to an advertising slot its competitors do not have -- the iPhone's Settings screen.

 According to TechCrunch, some iOS 15 users noticed Apple is now advertising its own services at the top of their Settings, just below their Apple ID.
 The services being suggested are personalised to the device owner, based on which ones they already subscribe to, it appears.